6063-fuguoxue/Final/README.md

 ## Milestone 3: Project Development

-This week, I developed Music Printer and tested my thermal printer.
+This week, I developed my Music Printer installation as a music game and tested my thermal printer.
 I made some changes to the project diagrams and finished the demo of my project.

+To briefly introduce my project demo, it is inspired by [Bach: Prelude 1 in C Major BWV 846](https://www.youtube.com/watch?v=PXMVkQ70I88).
+Upon the game's start, the player can use the potentiometer and button 1 to tweak the five music notes on the screen, which will later be played in the loop of 1-2-3-4-5-3-4-5.
+After setting the initial set of notes, the player can press button 2 to start playing the loop music.
+The player can also change the notes while the music is playing.
+After a preset length of time, the game ends and invites the player to restart the game.

+The thermal printer logic will be developed in the upcoming week.

 ### Updated Diagrams